-Our featured speakers included Paul Dworkin, MD, the executive vice president of community child health at Connecticut Children’s Medical Center and the director of Connecticut Children’s Office for Community Child Health (the Office).
+Our featured speakers included Paul Dworkin, MD, the executive vice president of community child health at Connecticut Children’s and the director of Connecticut Children’s Office for Community Child Health (the Office).
 Dr. Dworkin told participants that care coordination is critical in promoting children’s optimal healthy development.
-“All paths lead to care coordination,” said Dr. Dworkin, who also pointed out the critical need to engage all sectors impacting children’s healthy development, rather than solely focusing on child health services, which research has proven accounts for just ten percent of one’s overall health outcomes.
+“All paths lead to care coordination,” said Dr. Dworkin, who also pointed out the critical need to engage all sectors impacting children’s healthy development, rather than solely focusing on child health services, which research has proven accounts for ten percent of one’s overall health outcomes.

 During his presentation, Dr. Dworkin showed a slide representing the 150 organizations the Office, or one of its programs, partners with.
 “Can you imagine families attempting to navigate this?
 Care coordination is critical,” said Dr. Dworkin.